Request for Order

 You may request any other relief not already covered.
 For example, you may request to (1) set aside default (2) change venue (3) reimbursement of half of uninsured health care expenses.
 Your declaration must describe why this order is necessary.

 Filing Fee: $60 filing fee for the regular Request for Order.
 There is an additional fee of $25 to modify child custody or visitation orders.
 There is an additional fee of $60 to request an ex parte hearing.
 The court will also charge a first appearance fee of $435 if it was not previously paid or waived.
 If you wish a record made of the proceedings, you must provide your own court reporter.
 If you do not have a court reporter present at your hearing, you will not be able to request a transcript of your hearing in the future.
-If you need assistance in obtaining a court-approved list of pro tem reporters, contact the supervising court reporter at (805) 781-1132
+If you need assistance in obtaining a court-approved list of pro tem reporters, please call (805) 706-3605 or visit or review the Court Reporter information on our website.

 Fee Waiver: If you cannot afford to pay the filing fee, you may obtain the forms to apply for a fee waiver at any of our Courthouses or you may click the links below.
 The fee waiver forms are: